 Section 8.
 Right of Faculty Appeal

 II.8.1 The Senate shall reconsider any action upon petition to the Chair of the Faculty by twenty-five or more faculty members.
-In the event such reconsideration does not produce agreement, the matter under appeal shall be brought to the General Faculty under Article I 3.2 of the Faculty Constitution for a decision by a majority of those present at a duly called meeting.
+In the event such reconsideration does not produce agreement, the matter under appeal shall be brought to the General Faculty for a decision by a majority of those present at a duly called meeting.

 II.8.2 Written notice of a General Faculty meeting for the discussion of Senate action appealed by petition shall be sent to faculty members to arrive at least one week prior to the date of the meeting and such notice shall include in its agenda a statement of the action appealed.